Reactive Arthritis (Reiter's Syndrome)

 Exercise to strengthen muscles and improve joint function

-What are the complications of reactive arthritis?
+What are possible complications of reactive arthritis?

 The main symptoms of reactive arthritis will often go away in a few months.
 Some people may have mild arthritis symptoms for up to a year.
 Others may develop mild, long-term arthritis.
 Up to half of people will have a flare-up of reactive arthritis in the future.
 In rare cases, the condition may lead to chronic, severe arthritis.
 This can lead to joint damage.